WithoutHaste/WithoutHaste.DataFiles/documentation/WithoutHaste.DataFiles.DotNet.DotNetType.md

 **bool**

 Returns true if this qualified name is defined within this type or any of its nested type dscendents.

-## PushGenericTypes()

-Push updates to generic-type aliases to all members.

 ## ResolveDuplicatedComments([Func&lt;DotNetQualifiedName,DotNetMember&gt;](https://docs.microsoft.com/en-us/dotnet/api/system.func-2) FindMember)